-TBD

 5.2.5 Evaluation

-TBD.
+The solution described in clause 5.2.4 reuses the existing provisioning MnS operations and notifications in combination with extensions of the NRM.
+This solution is also consistent with the approach used by ML training MnS in TS 28.105 [4] where the training MnS producer is configured with the needs to train using events data but the MnS consumer for the data services that provide events data.
+The solution provides the flexibility to allow any function to be the MnS producer for the network events data and for any training producer to consume that data for its training.

+Therefore, the solution described in clause 5.2.4 is a feasible solution to be developed further in the normative specifications.

-5.3 AI/ML entity validation
+5.3 ML entity validation

 5.3.1 Description

-During the AI/ML training process, the generated AI/ML entity (see TS 28.105 [4]) needs to be validated.
-The purpose of AI/ML validation is to evaluate the performance of the AI/ML entity when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
-If the variance is not acceptable, the entity would need to be tuned (re-trained) before being made available to the consumer .
+During the ML training process, the generated ML entity (see TS 28.105 [4]) needs to be validated.
+The purpose of ML validation is to evaluate the performance of the ML entity when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
+If the variance is not acceptable, the entity would need to be tuned (re-trained) before being made available to the consumer and used for inference.

-The training data and validation are normally split from the same data set with a certain ratio in terms of the quantity of the data examples, therefore they have the same pattern.
+The training data and validation data are normally split from the same data set with a certain ratio in terms of the quantity of the data examples, therefore they have the same pattern.

 5.3.2 Use cases

-5.3.2.1 AI/ML entity validation performance reporting
+5.3.2.1 ML entity validation performance reporting

-In the AI/ML training, the AI/ML entity is generated based on the learning from the training data, and validated using validation data.
-The performance of the AI/ML entity has tight dependency on the data (i.e., training data) from which the AI/ML entity is generated.
-Therefore, an AI/ML entity performing well on the training data may not perform well on other data ..
-If the performance of AI/ML entity is not good enough as result of AI/ML validation, the AI/ML entity will be tuned (re-trained) and validated again.
-The process of AI/ML entity generation and validation is repeated by the AI/ML training function, until the performance of the AI/ML entity meets the expectation on both training data and validation data.
-The producer in the end selects one or more AI/ML entities with the best level performance on both training data and validation data as the result of the AI/ML training, and reports to the consumer.
-The performance of each selected AI/ML entity on both training data and validation data also need to be reported.
+In the ML training, the ML entity is generated based on the learning from the training data, and validated using validation data.
+The performance of the ML entity has tight dependency on the data (i.e., training data) from which the ML entity is generated.
+Therefore, an ML entity performing well on the training data may not necessarily perform well on other data e.g., while conducting inference.
+If the performance of ML entity is not good enough as result of ML validation, the ML entity will be tuned (re-trained) and validated again.
+The process of ML entity generation and validation is repeated by the ML training function, until the performance of the ML entity meets the expectation on both training data and validation data.
+The producer in the end selects one or more ML entities with the best level performance on both training data and validation data as the result of the ML training, and reports to the consumer.
+The performance of each selected ML entity on both training data and validation data also need to be reported.

 The performance result of the validation may also be impacted by the ratio of the training data and validation data.
-Consumer needs to be aware of the ratio of training data and validation data, besides the performance score on each data set, in order to be confident about the performance of AI/ML entity.
+Consumer needs to be aware of the ratio of training data and validation data, besides the performance score on each data set, in order to be confident about the performance of ML entity.

 5.3.3 Potential requirements

-REQ-MODEL_VLD-CON-1 The AI/ML Training MnS producer should have a capability to validate the AI/ML entities during the training process, and report the performance of the AI/ML entities on both the training data and validation data to the authorized consumer.
+REQ-MODEL_VLD-CON-1 The MLT MnS producer should have a capability to validate the ML entities during the training process and report the performance of the ML entities on both the training data and validation data to the authorized consumer.

-REQ-MODEL_VLD-CON-2 The AI/ML Training MnS producer should have a capability to report the ratio (in terms of the quantity of the data examples) of the training data and validation data used for training of an AI/ML entity during the training process.
+REQ-MODEL_VLD-CON-2 The MLT MnS producer should have a capability to report the ratio (in terms of the quantity of the data examples) of the training data and validation data used for training of an ML entity during the training process.

 5.3.4 Possible solutions